ozwillo/ozwillo-doc/_includes/1-introduction.md

 As you will see later, you can ask for scopes at several occasions:

-- during the application instance installation (users will globally accept or deny it for their future usage of the application instance);
+- during the application instance installation (users will globally accept or deny it for their future usage of the application instance)
-- when accessing a service (prompt during authentication) and for the lifetime of the `access_token`;
+- when accessing a service (prompt during authentication) and for the lifetime of the `access_token`
-- on a per action basis.
+- on a per action basis

-When a claimed scope is refused by users, the instance will always be able to ask for it again later, and explain a given operation won't be possible until they accept it.
+When a claimed scope is refused by users, the instance will be able to ask for it again later, and explain a given operation won't be possible until they accept it.

-Scopes are typically used to access private profile information (see those inherent in <a href="http://openid.net/specs/openid-connect-basic-1_0.html#Scopes" target="_blank">OpenID Connect</a> like email, address or phone).
+Scopes are typically used to access private profile information (see those inherent to <a href="http://openid.net/specs/openid-connect-basic-1_0.html#Scopes" target="_blank">OpenID Connect</a> like email, address or phone).
 But we will see that this mechanism is flexible enough to use additional scopes defined by application instances during [provisioning](#ref-3-2-3-scope).

 ### Documentation conventions
 {: #ref-1-6}

 HTTP requests and responses bodies (and data models) are described in tables.
-Within these tables the first column is dedicated to field or parameter names; when they are displayed in **boldface**, it means they are mandatory.
+Within these tables the first column is dedicated to parameter names; when they are displayed in **boldface**, it means they are mandatory.

 When you see curly brackets {} in a code sample, it means the content should be evaluated.
 Curly brackets typically contain variable names or describe an operation, for example: